kubeflow/kubeflow/README.md

 ## Quick Start

 In order to quickly set up all components of the stack:

+Ensure you have ksonnet version [0.8.0](https://github.com/ksonnet/ksonnet/releases)) or later.

 Initialize a ksonnet app and install the Kubeflow components